-To avoid facing any late fees, it's a good idea to find a system that helps you stay on top of the books you've taken out, making a note of when they're all due.
+To avoid late fees, find a system that helps you keep track of the books you've taken out, making a note of when they're all due.

 The easiest way to do this is probably to set reminders on your phone for each book's due date.
-Ideally, you should aim to set the reminder for a day or two in advance in case it comes to the day it's due and you haven't got time to go to the library.
+Ideally, you should aim to set the reminder for a day or two in advance.
+This will help you avoid getting to the day it's due, only to find you don't have time to go to the library.

 Or, if you have a whiteboard or noticeboard (you can usually find them in Wilko), this will help a lot.
 On your board, you can list down the dates your library books are due.
 Just make sure you're in the habit of checking it regularly.

 Study in the library

 You don't necessarily need to take books out of the library to use them.
-If you stay in the library and only read the books while you're there, you can avoid the risk of taking them home and forgetting to return them.
+If you stay in the library to read books, you'll avoid the risk of taking them home and forgetting to return them.

-You may find there are times when you do need to take a book out, such as if you've got an essay due the next day and want to keep reading it after the library closes.
+You may find there are times when you do need to take a book out.
+If, say, you're writing an essay that's due the next day but the library is closing soon, you'll want to take the books home.

-But, if you aim to stay in the library to study as much as you can, you should generally be able to avoid the risk of fines.
+But, if you stay in the library to study whenever possible, you'll generally be able to avoid fines.

 Don't lend out library books to friends

-Even though it might seem like a nice thing to do, it's really important not to lend your library books out to your friends.
+Even though it might seem like a nice thing to do, don't lend your library books out to your friends.
 As they're taken out under your name, the books are your responsibility to look after.